Step-by-step D.I.Y instructions for making your own Tripod snake.

-- drypod waders
+- Tripod waders

-- use a cheaper tripod
+- Use a cheaper tripod

-- avoid the beach
+- aAvoid the beach

 This idea was inspired by watching a snake swallow an egg and also my love of bicycle inner-tubes (and other rubber objects).
 The concept is very simple and cheap to make at home, but if anyone wants to take this to market, good luck (drop me a line I might post a link to your product).

 What you need